 COVID-19 is disproportionately affecting certain communities across Colorado.
 Efforts are being made to raise awareness in the communities we serve and beyond.
 Please share this with your network and help us spread awareness and prompt action.
 The information

 in the Latino inforgraphic is available in Spanish as well.

 Consultation services for academic researchers and study team members regarding ethical issues that arise in preparation for and/or in the process of doing research with and in community.
-Community Engagement Consults are intended to supplement the traditional
+Community Engagement and Health Equity Consults are intended to

 There are three types of consultation services offered through the CCTSI Community Consults and Ethics Committee (CCEC):

-Community Engagement Consult with the CCEC and relevant community and/or academic experts.
+Community Engagement and Health Equity Consult with the CCEC and relevant community and/or academic experts.

 Individual consultations on community engagement in research activities with members of the PACT Council, CE&R Staff and/or Community Research Liaisons.

 Consultation sessions are led by the Partnership for Academicians and Communities in Translation (PACT) Community Consults and Ethics Committee (CCEC) – which is a community/university partnership.
 Additional content experts may be invited to support